 Peggy Walker points out that collaborative cases have an opt out at any point

-Helen Shreves reports that its been an involved process, but she is not going to do it unless she has the backing of the section; we can tackle the problems, but we need to move forward with something.
+Helen Shreves reports that it has been an involved process, but she is not going to do it unless she has the backing of the section; we can tackle the problems, but we need to move forward with something.
 If we do not, the LLLT or other program will!

 Jennifer Feingold thanked Helen Shreves for working so hard on it and asked if there was a motion for this committee to continue working on this proposal along with the Legislative Committee and with the collaboration of other committees; Helen Shreves asked for members who are willing to be part of the committee: Marie Moses, Jennifer Feingold, Ann Gushurst, Diana Powell, Peggy Walker, Laura Ammarell volunteer.
 Rebecca Alexander makes the motion.
 All approve except Terri Harrington opposes.
 On the phone: all approved.
 Meredith Cord abstains.